 Vera Bradley Foundation for Breast Cancer.
 The Company routinely makes charitable contributions to the Vera Bradley Foundation for Breast Cancer (the "Foundation") and also provides employees and office space to the Foundation.
-The Foundation was founded by the co-founders of the Company, Barbara Bradley Baekgaard and Patricia R. Miller.
-Ms. Baekgaard is an employee and director of the Company, and Ms. Miller was a director of the Company until August 2019.
-Each serves on the board of directors of the Foundation.
-In addition, P. Michael Miller, a former director of the Company, serves on the board of directors of the Foundation.
-There were approximately \$160,000 of Company contributions made to the Foundation in fiscal 2022.
+The Foundation was founded by co-founder of the Company, Barbara Bradley Baekgaard.
+Ms. Baekgaard is an employee and director of the Company and serves on the board of directors of the Foundation.
+There were approximately \$139,000 of Company contributions made to the Foundation in fiscal 2024.